Daifaizonaldridge/MERNapp/README.md

 This application will show my Full stack software developement skills and capabilities.
+The scenario is im making an MVP software application for a banking startup which is a notepad app (yeah pretty interesting).

 My name is Faizon and i hope you enjoy this application which will be accessed in the web soon.